jrpool/learning-os-software/user-experiences/learner.md

 #### Example

 ```
-@learner  > /log --retro
+@learner  > /log retro
 @lg-bot   > You have logged 0/12 of your reflections for this retrospective.
-            Run `/log --retro` at any time to check your progress.
+            Run `/log retro` at any time to check your progress.

             To log a reflection, pick a question using the command:
             `/log --r<integer from 1-12>`